 As a greater share of each cohort survive to old ages, one hypothesis has been that this development has been partly driven by increased survival among frail and disabled individuals (4,6).
 This hypothesis has sometimes been referred to as the ‘failures of success’ (4,7) or the ‘burden of triumph’ (8).
 If true, this scenario has consequences - both in terms of the quality of life of the individuals affected, and for the costs and needs of social services in the future, as disabilities are the main drivers of social service utilization in the older population.

-The main aim of this project is to track the disability trajectories of consecutive birth cohorts through old age in Europe and analyse whether levels and trajectories of disabilities differ across cohorts.
+The main aim of this study? is to track the disability trajectories of consecutive birth cohorts through old age in Europe and analyse whether levels and trajectories of disabilities differ across cohorts.
 We will also analyse whether these cohort-specific disability trajectories differ between women and men.

 Recent studies of trends in disabilities in Europe suggests that there are substantial regional heterogeneities in the development.
 There is evidence of improving independence in activities of daily living (ADL) among older adults in the Nordic countries (Ahrenfeldt et al 2018; Hossin et al. 2018; Christensen et al 2013), while there is less evidence of improvements in the other European regions (Ahrenfeldt et al 2018; Chatterji et al 2015).